hyperstack-org/hyperstack/docs/dsl/hyper-operation.md

 As stated earlier in this documentation, the `step` idea came from Trailblazer, which is an alternative Rails architecture that posits that business functionality should not be kept in the Models, Controllers or Views.

-In designing Hyperstack's Isomorphic Operations (which would run on the client and the server), we decided to borrow from the best of both architectures and let Operations work in either way.
+In designing Hyperloop's Isomorphic Operations (which would run on the client and the server), we decided to borrow from the best of both architectures and let Operations work in either way.
 The decision as to adopt the dispatching or stepping based model is left down to the programmer as determined by their preference or the needs of their application.

 ## ServerOps can be used to replace boiler-plate APIs